 - Benefits:

-- Can create virtual UDP and TCP connections and manage them using state information
+- ▶ Can create virtual UDP and TCP connections and manage them using state information.

-- Reduces exposure of internal clients and servers
+- ▶ Reduces exposure of internal clients and servers.

-- Reduces logins required on firewall hosts
+- ▶ Reduces logins required on firewall hosts.

-- Can cache requested information
+- ▶ Can cache requested information.

-- Can translate network addresses
+- ▶ Can translate network addresses.

-- Can be transparent to users
+- ▶ Can be transparent to users.

 - Kinds of proxy servers:

-- Application-level (usually dedicated to a protocol)
+- ▶ Application-level (usually dedicated to a protocol).

-- Circuit-level (usually generic)
+- ▶ Circuit-level (usually generic).

-Steps for Building a Firewall
+Steps for Building a Firewall (1)

-1. Formulate a network security policy

-2. Choose a firewall architecture

-3. Configure the firewall hosts (routers and bastion hosts)

-- Pump up hardware, slim down software

-- Plenty of memory, disk space, computing capacity

-- Only software which is absolutely necessary

-- Configure disks with multiple, large partitions

-- No unnecessary user accounts

-- Set up minimal routing tables

-- Turn off ARP

-- No dynamic routing mechanisms

-- Turn off all network services initially

-- Close all packet filters initially
+1. Formulate a network security policy.
+2. Choose a firewall architecture.
+3. Configure the firewall hosts (routers and bastion hosts). - ▶ Pump up hardware: Have plenty of memory, disk space, computing capacity. - ▶ Slim down software: Install only software which is absolutely necessary. - ▶ Configure disks with multiple, large partitions. - ▶ No unnecessary user accounts. - ▶ Set up minimal routing tables, turn off ARP, and do not use any dynamic routing mechanisms. - ▶ Turn off all network services initially. - ▶ Close all packet filters initially.

-Steps for Building a Firewall (cont.)
+Steps for Building a Firewall (2)

-4. Develop administrative procedures and mechanisms for:
+5. Develop administrative procedures and mechanisms for:

-- Logging
+- ▶ Logging.

-- File backup
+- ▶ File backup.

-- Hardware and software upgrading
+- ▶ Hardware and software upgrading.

-- Performance monitoring
+- ▶ Performance monitoring.

-- Intrusion monitoring and response
+- ▶ Intrusion monitoring and response.

-5. Install the firewall
+6. Install the firewall.

-- Connect the firewall to the internal and external networks
+- ▶ Connect the firewall to the internal and external networks.

-- Possibly have a direct connection for emergencies
+- ▶ Possibly have a direct connection for emergencies.

-6. Install network services one at a time
+7. Install network services one at a time.

-- Do plenty of testing
+- ▶ Do plenty of testing.

-- Use IP addresses instead of domain names
+- ▶ Use IP addresses instead of domain names.